ishay2k/ex_3_ishay_maoz/README.md

     HashSet - also used in SubImgCharMatcher as well as in Shell.
 This is used when looking for a certain character without looking needing the brightness.
     2d-array -

+   HashSet – used to track which characters are active in the set, allowing constant-time add/remove/check operations.

+3)
+    The Shell class handles invalid user inputs via custom exceptions:
+    - InvalidFormatException: thrown when the user enters a malformed sub-command (e.g., invalid range format).
+    - TooFewCharactersException: thrown when there aren’t enough characters to generate ASCII art.
+    - OutOfBoundsException: thrown when resolution exceeds allowed boundaries.

+    These are caught in the `Shell.run()` method using a try-catch block surrounding the command logic, and an error message is printed.

+4) To support our AsciiArtAlgorithm class and its integration with the shell, we added two public methods to SubImgCharMatcher: public TreeMap<Character, Double> getCharBrightnessMap() public HashSet<Character> getCharSet()
+   We needed these methods in order to check that the character set has at least two usable characters before running the algorithm, and to access the active character list for mapping image brightness to ASCII characters.
+   We made sure to expose only what was necessary, keeping the core responsibility of SubImgCharMatcher focused on managing character brightness.
+This change also kept the AsciiArtAlgorithm free of character-management logic, which made it easier to maintain separation of concerns.